AlexIoannides/rust-playpen/the-book/ch10/README.md

-# Chapter 10 - Test Automation
+# Chapter 10 - Generics, Traits and Lifetimes

+- Generics;
+- Traits (interfaces); and,
-- TODO
+- Lifetimes.